On the Semantic Expressiveness of Iso- and Equi-Recursive Types

 Before presenting the details, note that the relations we show here are \emph{not} complete.
 Specifically they only talk about the terms needed to conclude reflection of fully-abstract compilation but not preservation (admittedly, the most interesting part).
 Completing the logical relations relies on technical insights regarding the backtranslations, so we do this later in \Cref{sec:rel-bt}.
 The goal of this section is to provide an understanding of what it means for two terms to approximate each other.

 All three relations rely on the same notion of very simple Kripke worlds \W (\cref{fig:logrels-worlds}).
 Worlds consist of just a step-index $k$ that is accessed via function \stepsfun{\W}.
+The use of this function is intended to facilitate future extensions of the Kripke worlds with additional information, but we do not currently make use of this extra generality.
 The $\later{}$ modality and future world relation $\futw$ express that future worlds allow programs to take fewer reduction steps.
 We define two different observation relations, one for each direction of the approximations we are interested in: $\obsfun{\W}{\lesssim}$ and $\obsfun{\W}{\gtrsim}$ while $\obsfun{\W}{\bothlogrel}$ indicates the intersection of those approximations.
 The former defines that a source term approximates a target term if shrinking of the first in $\stepsfun{\W}$ steps or less implies termination of the second (in any number of steps).
 The latter requires the reverse.
 All of our logical relations will be defined in terms of either $\obsfun{\W}{\lesssim}$ or $\obsfun{\W}{\gtrsim}$.
 For definitions and lemmas or theorems that apply for both instantiations, we use the symbol $\anylogrel$ as a metavariable that can be instantiated to either $\lesssim$ or $\gtrsim$.